-Have you noticed that as you earn more, you may not seem to have more in terms of growing your wealth, including your retirement account or that fund for the down payment on a house?
+Lifestyle creep is defined as spending more as you earn more.
+Perhaps you’ve noticed that as your income rises, you may not grow your wealth, including your retirement account or that fund for the down payment on a house.

 That’s lifestyle creep in action: Spending on “fun” non-essentials instead of putting that money to work for a more stable financial future.
 Learn more about it and how to rein it in while still enjoying the things money can buy.